rackerlabs/support-how-to/content/managed-operations/managed-operations-faq.md

 and updates, and system administration access provisions to be deployed on the server.
 All of these features are necessary for the Managed Operations team to provide you with the highest quality support for your server.
-The Managed Operations support team will help you determine the most efficient and effective way to migrate your Managed Infrastructure server to a Managed Operations Service Level account.
+The Managed Operations support team helps you find the most efficient and effective way to migrate your Managed Infrastructure server to a Managed Operations Service Level account.